Boat Test

 Fairline Squadron 50 foredeck

 There is no lack of seating on the flybridge where a big dinette aft provides plenty of space for guests to dine from the elevated vantage point of the top deck.
-Forward, adjacent to the twin helm, are a pair of opposing benches that will come in handy both when the boat is on passage and as another spot to relax a rest.
-In between the two areas, a small but well-stocked wet bar with a grill, sink and fridge mean you can cater for guests without having to rely on the galley downstairs.
+Forward, adjacent to the twin helm, are a pair of opposing benches that will come in handy both when the boat is on passage and as another spot to relax and rest.
+In between the two areas, a small but well-stocked wet bar with a grill, sink, and fridge means you can cater to guests without having to rely on the galley downstairs.

 There is no hardtop option on the Squadron 50 but an optional canvas bimini provides some shade in a matter of seconds.